Pulpitum Steps

 The Yorkist Royal Window, was made at the height of the Wars of the Roses (1455-87).
 When it was completed, c.
 1480 it was named “Our Lady’s Window” as it was dedicated to the Virgin Mary and contained images of Christ and the 12 Apostles, seven panels depicting the Virgin Mary, as well as Thomas Becket ‘in full proportion’.
 The window was a gift of Edward IV.
 It is said to have been “one of the most magnificent stained glass windows in England”.

-In December 1642 the Rev. Richard Culmer – “Blue Dick” – at the head of a group of Puritan zealots arrived at the Cathedral with ladders and pikes and, declaring, “I am doing the work of the Lord”, set about smashing as much of the sacred stained glass, statuary and other “papist” artefacts as he and his followers could reach.
+In December 1642 the Rev. Richard Culmer – “Blue Dick” – at the head of a group of Puritan iconoclasts arrived at the Cathedral with ladders and pikes and, declaring, “I am doing the work of the Lord”, set about smashing as much of the sacred stained glass, statuary and other “papist” artefacts as he and his followers could reach.

 The lower register (row of glass) containing the portraits of Edward IV and his family was spared significant damage.
 It was subsequently moved up by one register to fill the space left behind by the broken glass.